pmainguet/udemy-courses/Ethical Hacking/README.md

 - Connect to Kali (root / toor)
 - Take a snapshot: Tools > Snapshots > Take > Name / Description // Convenient if you mess something up or if you need to downgrade a library for example

+# Virtual Machine to attack

+* Windows virtual machine
+* Metasploitable: vulnerable linux distro to test server attack, use the existing virtual disk downloaded (user and password msfadmin)

 # Network Hacking

 3 types: